🧠 How to Play Chess: The Ultimate Beginner’s Guide ♟️

 Congratulations — you now know the fundamentals of how to play chess, how each piece moves, and what rules shape the game.
 But remember, understanding the game is just the start — mastery comes from practice.

-🎯 Open up Chess Compiler, play through some puzzles, and challenge yourself.
+🎯 Set up a board, play through some puzzles, or challenge yourself against a friend or computer.
 The journey to becoming a chess tactician starts with your very next move.

 Your board is set.
 Your mind is sharp.
 Let the game begin!